kasilianaoliveira/kasilianaoliveira/README.md

 ## Olá!
 Eu sou a Kasiliana :sparkles:

-I am a student of information systems at the Federal University of Ceará and I am looking for experience with a main focus on mobile or front-end :book:
+I am a student of information systems at the Federal University of Ceará and I am looking for experience with a main focus on mobile or front-end

   <!--<img align="right" width="300" src="https://i2.wp.com/allhtaccess.info/wp-content/uploads/2018/03/programming.gif?fit=1281%2C716&ssl=1" /> -->